oracle/terraform-provider-oci/website/docs/r/ocvp_esxi_host.html.markdown

 	If this attribute is not specified, the SDDC's `instanceDisplayNamePrefix` attribute is used to name and incrementally number the ESXi host.
 For example, if you're creating the fourth ESXi host in the SDDC, and `instanceDisplayNamePrefix` is `MySDDC`, the host's display name is `MySDDC-4`.

 	Avoid entering confidential information.
-* `failed_esxi_host_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the esxi host that is failed.
-It is an optional param, when user supplies this param, new Esxi Host will be created to replace the failed one, and failedEsxiHostId field will be udpated in the newly created EsxiHost.
+* `failed_esxi_host_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the ESXi host that is failed.
+This is an optional parameter.
+If this parameter is specified, a new ESXi host will be created to replace the failed one, and the `failedEsxiHostId` field will be udpated in the newly created Esxi host.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `next_sku` - (Optional) (Updatable) The billing option to switch to after the existing billing cycle ends.
 If `nextSku` is null or empty, `currentSku` continues to the next billing cycle.
 [ListSupportedSkus](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/SupportedSkuSummary/ListSupportedSkus).
 * `sddc_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the SDDC to add the ESXi host to.

 ** IMPORTANT **